 The following are things to know if a student is taking a test in the GTLC or SSS office:

 - The student must make testing arrangements with both the instructor and the Grizzly Testing & Learning Center or Student Support Services staff.
-An "Alternative Testing Request Form" that includes information regarding test accommodations that have been agreed upon by the instructor, student, and SSS staff must be completed for each test.

 - The student should make arrangements at least one week in advance of each testing date.

 - To schedule a test, the student must either call or stop by the Grizzly Testing & Learning Center or Student Support Services office to schedule the testing time.
-Tests can be proctered between 8:00 a.m. and 5:00 p.m., Monday through Friday, except during finals week when SSS will proctor exams at regularly scheduled exam times or at a time agreed upon by the instructor, student, and SSS staff.
+Tests can be proctored between 8:00 a.m. and 5:00 p.m., Monday through Friday, except during finals week when SSS will proctor exams at regularly scheduled exam times or at a time agreed upon by the instructor, student, and SSS staff.

 - Requests for a reader, a scribe, the use of a computer with word processing, or other special accommodations must be indicated on the "Alternative Testing Request Form."